orsonteodoro/oiledmachine-overlay/README.md

 ## Broken / Still in development

+### Python

+Please add `PYTHON_COMPAT_NO_STRICT=1` to /etc/portage/make.conf if the "No supported implementation in PYTHON_COMPAT" appears.
+The PYTHON_COMPAT will be upstream's set + proof of testing.
+The maximum slot will not be auto bumped by scripts anymore.

 ### Node / Electron apps

 These ebuilds are currently being converted to yarn for mostly offline install.